doudou-h/project-euler-solution/README.md

 ## [Project Euler](https://projecteuler.net/about)

-### What I have learnt
+### What I have learned
-I have learnt a lot through solving problems on Project Euler.
+I have learned a lot through solving problems on Project Euler.
 Here is a short list.
 I write them down in my own words to make sure that I truly understand them.

 #### Maths
 - [Miller–Rabin primality test](/58.%20Miller–Rabin%20primality%20test.md)